Shyam-Aravindh/Cosmic-Explorer-Hub/README.md

 # 🚀 Cosmic Explorer Hub

-**Cosmic Explorer Hub** is a Python web dashboard built with **Streamlit** that connects to NASA's public APIs to deliver real-time space data and stunning astronomical media in a clean, interactive interface.
+**Cosmic Explorer Hub** is a Python web dashboard built with **Streamlit** that connects to NASA's public APIs to deliver real-time space data and stunning astronomical media in a clean, interactive interface.**.

-Developed as a submission for the **Stardance Challenge**.

 ---